By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Side-by-Side Specs

-The AS3 and Awara Natural Hybrid occupy adjacent territory in the organic-focused luxury segment, but their material philosophies diverge at the comfort layer.
-The AS3 is an all-foam mattress built around Bio-Pur plant-based memory foam with HIVE zoned support.
-The Awara puts 4 inches of GOLS-certified Dunlop natural latex over a pocket coil support core, adding a GOTS organic cotton cover and New Zealand wool fire barrier.
-Their price ranges overlap after promotions; their performance strengths do not.
+The AS3 and Awara Natural Hybrid occupy adjacent territory in the organic-leaning segment, but their comfort layers are fundamentally different materials.
+The AS3 is all-foam built around Bio-Pur partially plant-based memory foam with HIVE 5-zone support.
+The Awara puts 4 inches of GOLS-certified Dunlop natural latex over a pocket coil core with a GOTS organic cotton cover and New Zealand wool fire barrier.
+Their queen prices overlap after promotions.
+Their performance strengths do not.

-On the firmness gap: The AS3 is a true Medium (5/10) with slow-response contouring.
-The Awara Natural Hybrid measures medium-firm (6.5/10) — latex feels firmer than foam at the same ILD because it pushes back faster.
-Side sleepers under 160 lbs will typically feel the Awara as firmer than expected.
+The AS3 is a true Medium (5/10) with slow-response contouring.
+The Awara measures medium-firm (6.5/10): latex feels firmer than foam at the same ILD because it pushes back faster.
+Side sleepers under 160 lb will often find the Awara firmer than expected.
 Back and combination sleepers in the 160–220 lb range generally rate the Awara firmness as ideal.
-If you are a strict side sleeper with shoulder or hip sensitivity, the AS3’s 5/10 medium feel and HIVE zoning address your profile more directly.

 Construction Breakdown